 About Nicole

-I have a Bachelors of Arts in Psychology with minors in Studio Art and French Language from Southwestern University in Georgetown, Texas.
-My focus as a psychology student was on child development and attachment.
-I have a Masters of Arts in Clinical Mental Health Counseling and Art Therapy from Antioch University Seattle.
-I have spent the last seven gaining experiences around a variety of different populations and focuses both in Washington and Texas.
-I am a Registered Mental Health Professional (MHP), Licensed Mental Health Counselor (LMHC), and Board Certified Art Therapist (ATR-BC) located in Seattle, WA.
+Nicole Piggott received Bachelors of Arts in Psychology with minors in Studio Art and French Language from Southwestern University in Georgetown, Texas with a focus as a psychology student on child development and attachment.
+She has a Masters of Arts in Clinical Mental Health Counseling and Art Therapy from Antioch University Seattle.
+She has spent the last nine years gaining experiences around a variety of different populations and focuses both in Washington and Texas.
+She is a Registered Mental Health Professional (MHP), Licensed Mental Health Counselor (LMHC), and Board Certified Art Therapist (ATR-BC) located in Seattle, WA.

-As an art therapist, my mission is to help individuals achieve emotional, psychological, and spiritual growth through the creative process.
-In my 7 years of experience in the field.
-I have worked with diverse populations, including children, adolescents, adults, and older adults, and I am passionate about helping individuals overcome a range of mental health challenges, such as anxiety, depression, trauma, and grief.
+As an art therapist, her mission is to help individuals achieve emotional, psychological, and spiritual growth through the creative process.
+In 7 years of experience in the field. she has worked with diverse populations, including children, adolescents, adults, and older adults, and is passionate about helping individuals overcome a range of mental health challenges, such as anxiety, depression, trauma, and grief.

-My approach to therapy is grounded in the belief that art-making can facilitate healing and self-discovery.
+Her approach to therapy is grounded in the belief that art-making can facilitate healing and self-discovery.
 Through various art forms, such as painting, drawing, sculpture, and collage, individuals can express their innermost thoughts and feelings, explore their identities, and work through unresolved issues.
-I believe that art therapy is a powerful tool for personal growth, and I am honored to be able to facilitate that journey for my clients.
+She believes that art therapy is a powerful tool for personal growth, and is honored to be able to facilitate that journey for clients.

-At the core of my practice is a commitment to providing a warm, empathetic, and non-judgmental environment for my clients.
-I believe that therapy is a collaborative process, and I work closely with each of my clients to create a treatment plan that is tailored to their unique needs and goals.
-Whether working one-on-one or in a group setting, I strive to empower my clients to use art as a tool for healing and transformation.
+At the core of our practice is a commitment to providing a warm, empathetic, and non-judgmental environment for my clients.
+We believe that therapy is a collaborative process, and work closely with each of our clients to create a treatment plan that is tailored to their unique needs and goals.
+Whether working one-on-one or in a group setting, we strive to empower clients to use art as a tool for healing and transformation.

 PenultimateFullSizeRender.jpg